 If you are a refugee or in a refugee-like situation, or an asylum seeker and unable to submit documentary evidence of your qualification, you may still be deemed eligible to apply.
 Read more here.

-Applicants to Church Music programme are not required to submit pre-examination assignments.
-All eligible applicants will be invited to the entrance examination.
+Based on the pre-examination assignments, selected applicants will be invited to the entrance examination.